axelvaldez/radical-companies/_posts/radical-model/2022-12-15-let-them-eat-titles.markdown

 </div>

 <h1>Titles?</h1>
  <p>The transition from <span class="_paradigm">FIAT</span> to <span class="_paradigm">RADICAL</span> will not happen in a day.
-It’s going to take time.
+It&rsquo;s going to take time.
 In the meantime, some people will need to be able to tell what their title is.
 Some people have the confidence to just choose their own title, but others do not.
 So how do you assign titles in a <span class="_paradigm">RADICAL</span> company?</p>

 <h1>Gore & Associates</h1>
  <p>Some companies, like Gore Associates, the makers of <em>Gore Tex</em> fabrics, just use <em>Associate</em> for everyone.
 Your coworkers are the people you literally <em>associate</em> with and it makes sense that Associate is a universal <em>title</em> in that environment.
 When a person at Gore needed to speak to someone outside the organization, they would have a title to write down on a business card and make people from <span class="_paradigm">FIAT</span> bussinesses more comfortable.</p>

 <h1>Nearsoft</h1>
- <p>I am reminded of a developer at Nearsoft who really wanted somebody, an authority, to give him a title.
-Nearsoft didn’t have a <span class="_paradigm">FIAT</span> hierarchy, so it would have been easy enough to give himself a title.
+ <p>This reminds me of a Nearsoft developer who really wanted somebody, an authority, to give him a title.
+Nearsoft didn&rsquo;t have a <span class="_paradigm">FIAT</span> hierarchy, so it would have been easy enough to give himself a title.
 But this person insisted that a title be <em>given</em> to him.</p>

 <h1>A Social Need</h1>
  <p>Sure we can be the stewards of our identity, but we can not ignore that identity is also provided by our community.
 If someone is a baker, people know them as such.
 That part I have no beef with.
-It’s when people create rigid hierarchies that ignore the individual, reduce them to a number on an expense sheet.</p>
+It&rsquo;s when people create rigid hierarchies that ignore the individual, reduce them to a number on an expense sheet.</p>
  <p>In a <span class="_paradigm">FIAT</span> world identity comes down from above.
 Your boss, backed up by HR, recognizes your given name and number and dons you a title.
-This doesn’t work for a <span class="_paradigm">RADICAL</span> environment.
+This doesn&rsquo;t work for a <span class="_paradigm">RADICAL</span> environment.
 To me, however, there is something a little <span class="_paradigm">FIAT</span> about saying that everyone is just an Associate or has no title.
 It is an attempt to be egalitarian, but implemented in a somewhat <span class="_paradigm">FIAT</span> way: everybody is an Associate because Bill Gore said so back in 1953.</p>

 <h1>Decentralized Ways</h1>
  <p>To decentralize, disentangle.
 In this case, how do we disentangle the &ldquo;boss&rdquo; functions and decentralize the power of assigning titles?
 One approach is to have everyone responsible for coming up with their own title, like they did at Nearsoft.</p>